Top Tips & Tricks: Orlando With Small Kids

 Most theme parks will make every effort to accommodate guests to the best of their ability.
 Again, this is something you’ll want to research ahead of time.
 Check theme park websites for allergy information.
 Additionally, you can bring your own food and water into Walt Disney World® Resort and Universal Orlando Resort theme parks if you choose, as well as baby food and other specialty dietary items at SeaWorld® Orlando.

 Save money and time by purchasing tickets in advance to your favorite theme parks and attractions with Visit Orlando’s discounted tickets and special offers.
-You can buy tickets online with the Visit Orlando app or in person at the Official Visitor Center on International Drive.
+You can buy tickets online with the Visit Orlando app or via phone or Live Chat with our Official Visitor Services.

 To give your toddler the least amount of wait time, obtain these passes for your must-see theme park rides.
 At Walt Disney World theme parks, FastPass+ allows your family to bypass lengthy lines by visiting an attraction during a specific time window, at no additional cost.
 You can actually reserve ride times 30 days before your visit, or 60 days when staying at an onsite Walt Disney World property.